codurance/site/_posts/2017-10-27-conventional-interfaces.md

     Leaf a
   | Node (BinaryTree a) (BinaryTree a) deriving (Eq, Ord, Show)
 ```

+*Sum squares of the leaves of a tree that are odd*

 ```
 sumOddSquares :: (Integral a) => BinaryTree a -> a